Behavior, Education and Communication Faculty Profiles

 Rachel Kaplan is the Samuel Trask Dana Professor of Environment and Behavior.

 Michael Moore's teaching involves courses in natural resource and environmental economics.
 His research interests include analysis of federal water policy and water allocation conflicts between environmental and consumptive uses of river systems; economic aspects of biodiversity and species conservation; and economics of environmental markets, including markets for green products (such as green electricity) and markets for pollution permits (such as the federal SO2 allowance market).

 Primary research interests focus on testing and enhancing human behavior, decision, and persuasion theories in environmental education and communication (especially risk) contexts applying structural equation modeling, meta-analysis, and case studies.
-Most current studies focus on evaluating environmental education resources programs.
+Most current studies focus on evaluating environmental education programs.